yabadabu/reflector/README.md

   it to json, but we can't read back to a new instance of Foo automatically without knowing who creates/owns the pointer.

+# Some examples.
+Check more in the sample code.

 ```cpp
 struct House {